The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

-For simplicity, this work focuses on purely inhibitory networks.
-On the one hand, this demonstrates that decorrelation by inhibitory feedback does not rely on a dynamical balance between excitation and inhibition (note that the external ``excitatory'' drive is constant in our model) \citep{Tetzlaff12_e1002596,Helias14}.
-On the other hand, it remains unclear whether our results on the effect of heterogeneity generalize to systems with mixed excitatory-inhibitory coupling.
+For simplicity, this work focuses on purely inhibitory networks (as in \citep{Mar99_10450}).
+This demonstrates that decorrelation by inhibitory feedback does not rely on a dynamical balance between excitation and inhibition (note that the external ``excitatory'' drive is constant in our model) \citep{Tetzlaff12_e1002596,Helias14}.
 Previous studies have shown that, for the homogeneous case, decorrelation by inhibitory feedback is a general phenomenon, which also occurs in excitatory-inhibitory networks, provided the overall inhibition is sufficiently strong (which is typically the case to ensure stability) \citep{Renart10_587,Tetzlaff12_e1002596,Bernacchia13_1732,Helias14}.
-It is therefore likely that heterogeneity in excitatory-inhibitory networks plays a similar role as in purely inhibitory networks.
+For the heterogeneous case, computer simulations of excitatory-inhibitory networks show qualitatively the same results as purely inhibitory networks (compare \prettyref{fig:corr_calib} to \prettyref{appfig:sim_ei}), confirming that our results generalize to the case of mixed excitatory-inhibitory coupling.

+Similar to our study, \citet{Giulioni12_149} use a theory-guided approach to implement, verify and investigate network dynamics on analog neuromorphic hardware.
+In their study, an attractor network is implemented that is inspired by a mean-field model.
+Due to heterogeneities in synaptic efficacies on the hardware, stability analysis of attractor states requires the authors to measure \emph{effective response functions} of populations of hardware neurons.
+To this end, they replace recurrent connections in one population of neurons by external input.
+This allows them to measure the firing rate of the population as a function of the external input, while the activity of the population is in equilibrium with that of other recurrently connected populations.
+This study represents another example illustrating that investigations of actual hardware emulations are a prerequisite for successful application of analog neuromorphic hardware.